 “See me.”
 It’s a call for acknowledgment, compassion, and validation.
 Those are gifts that every human being needs to give and receive for strong, healthy relationships.
-Read these short poems to help you appreciate the present moment, and the people here with you.

 That’s the Zulu word for “hello” which literally translates as “I see you and by seeing you I bring you into being.”

 Wouldn't you love to be addressed that way?

 As human beings, we need to be validated, and we need to validate others.
 We desperately need to be seen, heard, and understood.
 And so we must learn how to see with our hearts, how to listen with presence, and how to learn with a deep curiosity.